Showing posts with label Museums. Show all posts

 Many Flags- People working together

-D-Day is the day, the Allied forces of the United States, Great Britain, and Canada amassed the largest armada in history to invade German occupied France and liberate Western Europe forcing Germany and Italy out of World War II.
+D-Day is the day, the Allied forces of the United States, Great Britain, Canada, and other allies amassed the largest armada in history to invade German occupied France and liberate Western Europe forcing Germany and Italy out of World War II.

-The “D” refers to the designated day for the operation and the “H” in H-hour is the hour a scheduled operation began.
+The “D” refers to the designated day for the operation and the “H” in H-hour is the hour the scheduled operation began.

 Troops from other allied nations were also represented: France, Poland, Belgium, Netherlands, Australia, Greece, Czechoslovakia, Norway, and New Zealand.